One of the biggest blogs in the world, Huffington Post, got its start by publishing one blog post every 58 seconds.

 Or do you?

-Brian Dean flaunted that he has managed to get 1 million unique visits over the last year.
+A few years back, Brian Dean flaunted that he has managed to get 1 million unique visits over the last year.

 As per Brian a major reason for his success is his low blog content posting frequency.

 The likes of Mark Manson, Wait But Why, James Clear and Boost Blog Traffic also average only about 1 blog post/week or even per month.
-Even though they have great content of a high quality, they aren’t exactly pushing the boat out with their content turnover.
+Even though they have great content of high quality, they aren’t exactly pushing the boat out with their content turnover.

 All of these blogs are mostly run by a single person and so they have a low posting frequency.